Skip to main content

 #

-Each execute lambda sees a fully resolved environment — barriers already placed, memory already allocated, resources ready to bind.
+Each execute lambda sees a fully resolved environment: barriers already computed and stored in the plan, memory already allocated, resources ready to bind.
 The lambda just records draw calls, dispatches, and copies.
 All the intelligence lives in the compile step.

 #